 What is an angiogram?

-An angiogram is a diagnostic test performed in the catheter lab by a specially trained doctor and team of nurses and technicians.
-Epworth Medical Imaging’s angiography and interventional radiology service will be lead by Dr John Vrazas.
+An angiogram is a diagnostic test performed in the catheter lab by a specially trained doctor and a team of nurses and technicians.

-Angiography is the imaging of blood vessels, veins and arteries, using x-rays and a dye called contrast.
-This dye is injected into the bloodstream and shows up on live x-rays.
-From this imaging, doctors can diagnose vessel narrowing’s, blockages or other abnormalities and decide upon treatment.
+Angiography is the imaging of blood vessels, veins and arteries using X-rays and a contrast agent (dye).
+Contrast is injected into the bloodstream and shows up on live X-rays.
+This enables doctors to diagnose vessel narrowing, blockages or other abnormalities and informs treatment options.

 How do I prepare for an angiogram?

 Follow any instructions from your doctor prior to the procedure.
 These usually require you to:

 - fast (go without food and drink) for 4-6 hours

 - arrive at hospital at the scheduled time for admission

 - inform staff of any allergies or kidney disease